nottaro/littleroot/content/11Literature/AusGothicPrompts.md

 > [!example] Swooping season
 > You are swooped by a magpie in the same place, at the same time, every single day.
 > "It's swooping season!"
 Says your neighbour.
-> It has always been swooping season
+> It has always been swooping season.

 > [!example] Whisked away by submarines
 > The Prime Minister walks into the ocean and is never seen again.
 They say he was a traitor, defecting to the enemy, whisked away by submarines.
 You build a swimming pool in his honour.